-- Have the students wrap their hands around the bottle and observe what happens to the mixture in the bottle.
-Each student should record on their worksheets the thermometer reading using the numbers on their scale.
+- Have students wrap their hands around the bottle and observe what happens to the mixture in the bottle.
+Direct students to record on their worksheets the thermometer reading using the numbers on their scales.
 For more dramatic results, place the thermometer in a tub of warm water.

-- Have each student team use a real thermometer to measure the temperature of their hands (or tub of water).
-Record this temperature on the worksheet next to the reading from their thermometer.
+- Have each team use a real thermometer to measure the temperature of their hands (or tub of water).
+Record this temperature on the worksheet next to the reading from their thermometers.

-- Have everyone take their thermometers and place them in a location away from a source of heat (a hallway instead of in the classroom, or some distance away from a heater).
+- Have everyone place their thermometers in a location away from a source of heat (a hallway instead of in the classroom, or some distance away from a heater).
 After several minutes, have students record the air temperature reading using their new thermometers.
-The teacher can provide a measurement using a commercial thermometer.
+The teacher provides a measurement using a commercial thermometer.

 - Move the thermometers to a source of heat (the warmer classroom instead of a hallway, or near a heater) and repeat.

-- Have the students place their thermometers in secure places around the classroom and record the temperature throughout the day.
-They should also record the corresponding Fahrenheit or Celsius thermometer reading, and note the times the measurements were taken.
+- Have students place their thermometers in secure places around the classroom and record the temperature throughout the day.
+At the same times, record the corresponding Fahrenheit or Celsius thermometer reading, and note the times the measurements were taken.

 - Have students complete their worksheets.

-- As a class, compare and discuss the results.
+- As a class, share, compare and discuss the results.
+Discussion prompts:

-- Can the students see a correlation when the temperature is cold and the fluid in their thermometer drops, or how the fluid rises when with the introduction of heat?
+- Do you see any correlations in your data when the temperature is cold and the fluid in your thermometer drops, or how the fluid rises with the introduction of heat?

-- Have students compare the scale on their thermometer to the scale on the real thermometer.
-How many units on their scale equal one unit on the real thermometer?
-Can they convert from one scale to the other?
-Can they convert from one team's scale to another team's scale?
+- Compare the scale on your thermometer to the scale on the real thermometer.
+How many units on your scale equal 1 unit on the real thermometer?
+Can you convert from one scale to the other?
+Can you convert from one team's scale to another team's scale?

-- Explain that understanding the thermal properties of an object, including measuring the object's temperature, is important in many everyday engineering applications.
+- How might understanding the thermal properties of objects, including measuring their temperatures, be important in many everyday engineering applications?

-- Have the students write a journal reflection or paragraph about the activity.
+- Assign students to individualy write journal reflections or paragraphs about the activity.

-Warn the students not to drink, or even taste, the rubbing alcohol, or the alcohol-water mixture.
+Warn students not to drink, or even taste, the rubbing alcohol, or the alcohol-water mixture.

-Make sure there is a good seal between the straw and the neck of the bottle.
+Make sure a good seal exists between the straw and the bottle neck.

 Question/Answer: Ask students the following questions and discuss as a class.